About Immune System/Infections

 7T COVID Study –Participants with Severe Illness (NOT COVID-19)

 Are you 45-80 years of age?
-Were you admitted to a UPMC hospital for a severe infection (such as pneumonia or skin infection) that was not COVID-19 in the past 6-15 months?
+Were you admitted to a UPMC hospital for a severe infection (such as pneumonia or skin infection) that was not COVID-19 between March 2020 - July 2022?
 You may be able to participate in a study that involves completing questionnaires, undergoing psychological testing, providing a blood sample, and undergoing a specialized MRI scan of the brain.
 Compensation is provided.

 7T COVID Study

 Are you 45-80 years of age?
-Were you admitted to a UPMC hospital for COVID-19 in the last 6-15 months?
+Were you admitted to a UPMC hospital for COVID-19 between March 2020 - July 2022?
 You may be able to participate in a study to identify the effects of COVID-19 infection on the brain.
 This study involves completing questionnaires, undergoing psychological testing, providing a blood sample, and undergoing a specialized MRI scan of the brain.
 Compensation is provided.

 All of Us Pennsylvania Research Program

 You may be able to change the future of medicine.
 The All of Us PA Research Program is enrolling adults 18 years of age or older.
 This may be your chance to improve how your children and your children’s children receive medical care.

 Are you interested in studies related to the treatment and prevention of HIV/AIDS and related conditions?
 HIV Research Registry members may be contacted by registry staff about studies for which they appear to qualify.
 Eligible participants are ages 18 and older.